List of Uta no Prince-sama characters: Saotome Academy

 Shining Saotome is the eccentric principal of the Saotome Academy, a prestigious idol school.
 He was a famous idol when he was younger, popular for the song "Owing to Love" (愛故に, Ai yue ni).
 He has a habit of spying on students and popping up at random times to give advice.
 In Debut, it is revealed that he is Otoya's father, but covered up this fact to avoid scandals.
 His 14-year-old self, using his real name Mitsuo Saotome (早乙女 光男, Saotome Mitsuo), appears as a love interest in Amazing Aria.
 He plays the bongos.
+His birthday is on November 22.